livewire/livewire/docs/installation.md

 ---
 Title: Installation
-Order: 1
+Order: 2
 ---

 <a name="installation"></a>
 # Installation

+Livewire is a Laravel package, so you will need to have a Laravel application up and running before you can install and use Livewire.
+If you need help setting up a new Laravel application, please see the [official Laravel documentation](https://laravel.com/docs).

-To install Livewire, all you need to do is run the following composer command from your application's root directory:
+To install Livewire, open your terminal and navigate to your Laravel application directory, then run the following command:

 ```shell
 composer require livewire/livewire